Gaudreau smile

 Gudbranson: “To Matt, I had the pleasure of meeting you a few times.
 I noticed the twinkle in John’s eye when you were around.
 It’s the same one I share with my siblings, a deep love and a deep appreciation of your presence.
 Anywhere you were together, John felt at home.”

-Monahan: "We were about to live three houses down form each other.
+Monahan: "We were about to live three houses down from each other.
 When I came in, we stall mates.
 He's arguably my best friend, teammate for many years.
 I'm going to miss him the rest of my life."

 Jenner: “Their memory will stay with us forever.
 We will cherish their joy and passion for hockey and family.
 Words cannot fully express how much they will be missed.
 They will remain in our hearts forever.”